 In this section, I share information for ingredients that are either frequently asked about or have suggested serving sizes to remain low FODMAP.
 We each have unique tolerance levels and nutritional needs.
 Please listen to your body (and, if possible, work with a FODMAP-trained dietitian) to determine what is best for you.
 For more low FODMAP serving size info, please refer to the Monash FODMAP app and FODMAP Friendly website or app.

-Brown rice pasta is a type of gluten-free pasta.
-Gluten-free pasta has a recommended low FODMAP serving size of 1 cup (cooked) or 145 grams.
-Brown rice pasta is also a source of low FODMAP whole grains.
+Brown rice pasta is low FODMAP in servings of 1 cup cooked (150 g).
+It's also a source of low FODMAP whole grains.
 Some brands I enjoy include Tinkyada, Jovial, and Trader Joe's.

 Cherry tomatoes are low FODMAP in servings of 5 tomatoes or 75 grams.
-3/2022 Update: Monash University retested cherry tomatoes and as a result, has changed the low FODMAP serving.
-A low FODMAP serving of cherry tomatoes is now considered to be 3 tomatoes or 45 grams.
+Monash University retested cherry tomatoes and, as a result, has changed the low FODMAP serving.
+A low FODMAP serving of cherry tomatoes is now considered to be 5 medium tomatoes or 45 grams.
 Larger servings contain higher levels of excess fructose.

 Serve this with

 We each have unique nutritional needs.
-If you'd like to add more, considering serving this low FODMAP meal with a portion of:
+If you'd like to add more, consider rounding out this low FODMAP meal with a serving of:

 Similar recipes